On the Vershik-Kerov Conjecture Concerning the Shannon-McMillan-Breiman Theorem for the Plancherel Family of Measures on the Space of Young Diagrams: Introduction.

 \subsection{Acknowledgements.}

 Grigori Olshanski posed the problem to me and suggested the poissonization approach; I am deeply grateful to him.
 I am deeply grateful to Alexei Borodin who suggested the use of Okounkov's contour integral for the discrete Bessel kernel.
 I am deeply grateful to Elena Rudo for her careful reading of the manuscript and for many very helpful suggestions on improving the presentation.
 I am deeply grateful to Sevak Mkrtchyan, Fedor Petrov, Alexander Soshnikov, Konstantin Tolmachov and Anatoly M. Vershik for helpful discussions.
+I am deeply grateful to the referee for many useful comments.
 I am deeply grateful to Nikita Kozin for typesetting parts of the manuscript.
-This work was supported in part by an Alfred P. Sloan Research Fellowship, by the Grant MK-4893.2010.1 of the President of the Russian Federation, by the Programme on Mathematical Control Theory of the Presidium of the Russian Academy of Sciences, by the Programme 2.1.1/5328 of the Russian Ministry of Education and Research, by the RFBR-CNRS grant 10-01-93115, by the Edgar Odell Lovett Fund at Rice University and by the National Science Foundation under grant DMS~0604386.
+This work was supported in part by an Alfred P. Sloan Research Fellowship, by the Grant MK-4893.2010.1 of the President of the Russian Federation, by the Programme on Mathematical Control Theory of the Presidium of the Russian Academy of Sciences, by the Programme 2.1.1/5328 of the Russian Ministry of Education and Research, by the RFBR-CNRS grant 10-01-93115, by the RFBR grant 11-01-00654, by the Edgar Odell Lovett Fund at Rice University and by the National Science Foundation under grant DMS~0604386.